kamranahmedse/laravel-censor/README.md

 A laravel middleware that will automatically censor the words that you will specify.
 All you have to do is specify the words, that you want to redact or replace, in a configuration file and these words will automatically be redacted/replaced from the views on whose route you will specify the middleware.

 ## Installation
-Run `composer require kamranahmedse/laravel-censor` in your terminal

-## How to use
 Perform the following operations in order to use this middleware
+- Run `composer require kamranahmedse/laravel-censor` in your terminal
 - **Add Service Provider**
    Open `config/app.php` and add `KamranAhmed\LaravelCensor\LaravelCensorServiceProvider::class` to the end of `providers` array: